ajdavidl/Linguae/linguae/dictionary/Readme.md

 - linguae.thefreedictionary : Open browser and query the Free Dictionary.
 - linguae.wikdict : Open browser and query the Wikdict dictionary.
 - linguae.glosbeScrap : Scrap the multilingual Glosbe dictionary and return translations and expressions.
+- linguae.ponsScrap : Scrap the Pons dictionary and return translations.
 ```

 Examples: